HERO-KUN/PAGER_WEB_MEMORY/README.md

 ```

 placing and registering multiple pager in one html is ok.
 notice that user-select:none css style will neccessary if you support pointer events in desktop platform.
 placing another pager in pager item is ok, but you must disable all pager pointer events except one pager.
-If you not, multiple pager are effected when one pointer event occur.
+If not, multiple pager are effected when one pointer event occur.

 ## Supported browsers
 currently, pager-web-memory only support chrome browser fully.